Dr Ahmed Naji

 Block Grafts

-When a lot of bone has been lost from the front part of the upper jaw, it is occasionally necessary to build this back using a block of bone from the patient.
-This bone is usually taken from the back of the lower jaw though sometimes it may instead be taken from the chin.
-This block of bone is securely attached to the deficient ridge using tiny titanium bone-screws and will allow dental implants to be placed once the block graft has healed.
+back of the lower jaw though sometimes it may instead be taken from the chin.
+This block of bone is securely attached to the deficient ridge using tiny titanium bone-screws and will allow dental implants to be placed once the block

 Sedation Services